Terminatoror/Exo-Pwn/README.md

     orkingsudo journalctl -fu second_pwn.service  #optional just to check if its working
     ```

-11. **Enable plugins in Pwnagotchi:**
+12. **Enable plugins in Pwnagotchi:**

     - Place the required plugin(s) in the Pwnagotchi custom plugins folder:

       ```bash
-      /usr/local/src/pwnagotchi/custom_plugins/
+      /usr/local/share/pwnagotchi/custom_plugins/
       ```

-    - Enable the plugins by adding them to the Pwnagotchi config.toml or enabling them in the web-ui.
+    - Enable the plugins by adding them to the Pwnagotchi config:

+      ```bash
+      nano /etc/pwnagotchi/config.toml
+      ```

     - Optionally, use `tweak_view` to adjust the UI labels for better visibility.

 ## Usage

 - Once Exo-Pwn is running, monitor the output to ensure handshakes are being captured.
-- The plugins display the pcap count of each "Head" aswell as the total count. if an antenna isnt connected or the service isnt working correctly for some unknown reason the plugin(s) will display "Head: X".
-- Adjust adapter configurations as needed for optimal performance (optional but depending on the adapters used you could turn down the TX strength a bit to prevent bad pcaps due to interference).
+- Adjust adapter configurations as needed for optimal performance.

 ## Troubleshooting